michaelmayer-hpe/Labs/Docker/README.md

 Instead of building our own mariadb container from scratch like we did for owncloud, we will use the official docker one.

-Of course it requires some information about the compose-file format, documentation can be found here: https://docs.docker.com/compose/compose-file and the image itself here: https://hub.docker.com/_/mariadb
+Of course it requires some information about the compose-file format.
+Documentation for this can be found here: https://docs.docker.com/compose/compose-file and the image itself there: https://hub.docker.com/_/mariadb

   1. Try to modify `docker-compose.yml` to add a db service based on the mariadb official images.
   2. We need to provide the database parameters fields (user, password etc...).
 Hint: Look at the mariadb container environment variables. **Discuss with your trainer if you're stuck !**
   3. What is the hostname of our container ?
 Hint: Look at the link directive.

-If you manage to configure the mariadb container and use it with owncloud, then your docker-compose.yml should look like this:
+If you didn't manage to configure the mariadb container and use it with owncloud, then the additional content for your docker-compose.yml could be useful:
 ```
-version: '2'
-services:
-  web:
-    build: .
-    volumes:
-      - /data:/data
-    ports:
-      - "80:80"
-    links:
-      - db:mariadb
   db:
     image: mariadb
     environment: